SAP-archive/teched2019-cloud-cf-product-list/docs/09_secure/Node.js.md

 ## Step 4.1: Prerequisite
-Make sure that you've imported the Product List sample application (Java) as part of this [Exercise](/docs/02_clone/README.md).
+Make sure that you've cloned the Product List sample application (Node.js) as part of this [Exercise](/docs/02_clone/README.md).

 ## Step 4.2: Adding required security libraries

-To enable offline JWT validation of the XS Advanced container security API the `sap-xssec` module needs to be added to the `dependencies` section of the package.json`.
+In order to enable offline JWT validation of the XS Advanced container security API the `sap-xssec` module needs to be added to the `dependencies` section of the `package.json` file.
 The module `xsenv` module is needed to retrieve the configuration of the default services (which are read from environment variable `VCAP_SERVICES` or if not set, from the default configuration file).

 ```json